-- 1) If verbal conduct (including through electronic means), unwanted statements of a sexual nature intentionally stated to a person or group of people, that are objectively offensive to a reasonable person and also so severe or pervasive that they created a Hostile Environment, as defined in this Policy.
-The type of verbal conduct (if all other elements are met) may include: - a) Unwelcome sexual advances (including explicit or implicit proposition(s) of sexual contact or activity); - b) Requests for sexual favors (including overt or subtle pressure); - c) Gratuitous comments about an individual's sexual activities or speculation about an individual's sexual experiences; - d) Gratuitous comments, jokes, questions, anecdotes or remarks of a sexual nature about clothing or bodies; - e) Persistent, unwanted sexual or romantic attention;
+If verbal conduct (including through electronic means), unwanted statements of a sexual nature intentionally stated to a person or group of people, that are objectively offensive to a reasonable person and also so severe or pervasive that they created a Hostile Environment, as defined in this Policy.
+The type of verbal conduct (if all other elements are met) may include, but is not limited to:

-- f) Exposure to sexually suggestive visual displays such as photographs, graffiti, posters, calendars or other materials; or - g) Deliberate, repeated humiliation or intimidation. - 2) If physical conduct, either: - a) Sexual exploitation, as defined in this Policy; - b) Unwelcome intentional touching of a sexual nature; - c) Deliberate physical interference with or restriction of movement; or - d) Sexual violence as defined in this Policy.
+- a) Unwelcome sexual advances (including explicit or implicit proposition(s) of sexual contact or activity); - b) Requests for sexual favors (including overt or subtle pressure); - c) Gratuitous comments about an individual's sexual activities or speculation about an individual's sexual experiences; - d) Gratuitous comments, jokes, questions, anecdotes or remarks of a sexual nature about clothing or bodies; - e) Persistent, unwanted sexual or romantic attention; or - f) Deliberate, repeated humiliation or intimidation. - 2) If physical conduct, conduct that is objectively offensive to a reasonable person and also so severe or pervasive that it created a Hostile Environment, as defined in this Policy.
+The type of physical conduct (if all other elements are met) may include, but is not limited to: - a) Unwelcome intentional touching of a sexual nature; - b) Deliberate physical interference with or restriction of movement; - c) Exposure to sexually suggestive visual displays such as photographs, graffiti, posters, calendars or other materials; or - d) Consensual sexual conduct that is unprofessional and inappropriate, and created a Hostile Environment.